sysrev/rsr/README.md

 # method 2 - login through a text interface, which will ask for email and password.
 token <- loginAPIToken()

+# method 3 (recommended) - log in to sysrev.com click on your profile and go to settings.
+Copy your token.
 ```

 You can set a default token value for function calls by using